ruyo/VRM4U/README_en.md

 Runtime VRM loader for UnrealEngine4

 ## Description
-VRM4U is importer for the VRM.
+VRM4U is importer for VRM.
 Also it can load models on runtime.

 https://github.com/ruyo/VRM4U/wiki/VRM4U